Thursday 18 July 2019

 • 1980's Astrosyn stepper motor; 24-step, 16V, 80ohms (200mA)/winding (4) - this has a much more powerful magnet than the 1970s Impex motor and is a more powerful motor it is smaller.

-• This motor would make a good bicycle bottle generator.
+This motor would make a good bicycle bottle generator see the examples further below.

 • Central heating timer permanent magnet motor - this is like the dynamo in construction but turned inside out.